 Varies by department; see the GSAS Faculty Rules.

 Application to Ph.D.
 Candidacy

 The application is required in order to take the Preliminary Exams.

-- The application to Ph.D. candidacy can be made as soon as sufficient coursework (as determined by the program Graduate Advisor or Chair) has been completed
+- The application to Ph.D. candidacy can be made as soon as sufficient coursework (as determined by the Department Director of Graduate Studies or Chair) has been completed

 - Outside Chair of the Ph.D.
 Supervising Committee: